 The exhibition includes works by more than 50 international artists.
 “Graft”, a site-specific installation by UBS Art Collection artists Allora & Calzadilla, is one of the highlights of “The Coming World”.
 The artwork consists of thousands of artificial Caribbean flower blossoms, scattered on the lawn facing Garage.
 It is an aesthetically pleasing but subtly alarming vision.
 The uncanny, year-round presence of the blossoms in such a different and geographically distant ecosystem can also be seen as a reminder of the radical changes that global ecology is facing.

 Another immersive installation by UBS Art Collection artist Doug Aitken, titled “The Garden”, invites visitors to enter an artificially recreated ecosystem and do what they please, including destroying it.
-It is a potential “Anger-Room” that forces visitors to acknowledge and observe the consequences of their actions.
+The installation forces visitors to acknowledge and observe the consequences of their actions.
 Will the garden get completely annihilated?
 Or rather enjoyed, cared for and respected?

 “The Coming World” is accompanied by an extensive public program transforming the museum in a forum for experts, scientists, activists, ecology theorists, and practitioners, discussing new models of education, consumption, production, and leisure.